Rome (Lazio)

 How to get around in Rome

 Expect to walk a lot.
-One of the joys of a visit to Rome is to wander its streets, neighborhoods and piazzas to immerse yourself in the local life.
+One of the joys of a visit to Rome is wandering its streets, neighborhoods and piazzas to immerse yourself in the local life.
 Most of Rome’s attractions are located in the city center and are easy to reach on foot.

-If you need to reach farther away places, such as Vatican City or the Basilica of San Giovanni in Laterano (one of the four papal basilicas of Rome), consider taking the metro, which is quicker and more reliable than surface transport.
+If you need to reach farther away places, such as Vatican City or the Basilica of San Giovanni in Laterano (one of the four papal basilicas of Rome), consider taking the metro, which is quicker and more reliable than buses and other above-ground transport.

 Two main metro lines serve the center: A (orange) and B (blue), intersecting at Stazione Termini (Rome’s main train station), where both have a stop.
 Metro trains run between 5:30am and 11:30pm and to 1:30am on Fridays and Saturdays.